doubtfire-lms/doubtfire-api/CONTRIBUTING.md

 fix: change the behaviour of the logging system.
 ```

-### Use the imperative mood in your commit message subjects
+### Use the imperative mood in your commit subject line

 Write your commits in the imperative mood and not the indicative mood